tardate/LittleArduinoProjects/Audio/Visualization/UsbLedVolumeIndicatorKit/README.md

 Here's my redrawing of the circuit using Fritzing, so any errors are mine.
 Layed out this way, the circuit behaviour is easily apparent.
 A quick summary:

-* the eltret mic is based with a conventional input circuit wit the AC signal offset and fed to LM358 (U1a) OpAmp, configured as a non-inverting amplifier with the amplification (sensitivity) set with RP1
+* the electret mic is based with a conventional input circuit wit the AC signal offset and fed to LM358 (U1a) op-amp, configured as a non-inverting amplifier with the amplification (sensitivity) set with RP1
 * LM358 (U1b) buffers the signal and outputs the "audio reference signal"
-* the audio reference signal is fed to 10 opamp units used as comparators against 10 discrete voltage levels
+* the audio reference signal is fed to 10 op-amp units used as comparators against 10 discrete voltage levels
     * the 10 discrete voltage levels are set with a multi-stage voltage divider
-  * each opamp output drives two LEDs (left and right)
+    * each op-amp output drives two LEDs (left and right)

 ![schematic](./assets/UsbLedVolumeIndicatorKit_schematic.jpg?raw=true)